 Please introduce yourself with your name and title.

-Can you share with us your Native name, its English translation, and/or your nickname?
+Can you share with us your Shinnecock name?

-What is a significant point in history from your nation that you would like to share?
+What is a significant point in history from your tribe that you would like to share?

 How is your tribal government set up?